Start Date Oct - Dec 2017 (flexible)

 Open to Canadian Citizens and Permanent Residents only

-The Regional Health Bureau is one of Ethiopia’s emerging regional states with an estimate total population of nearly a million people.
-The Regional Health Bureau (RHB) is making every effort to provide integrated, effective, and equitable health services through extensively expanding primary health care program.
-Currently there are 37 Health Centres and 398 Health Posts operating as primary health care units for the general community and few more are under construction.
-Nonetheless, limitation of skilled health workers, supplies and management support has impeded the quality of services provided in most of these health facilities.
+Benishangul Gumuz is one of Ethiopia’s emerging regional states with an estimated total population of nearly a million people.
+The Regional Health Bureau (RHB) is making every effort to provide integrated, effective, and equitable health services through the extensively expanding primary health care program.
+Currently, there are 37 Health Centres and 398 Health Posts operating as primary health care units for the general community and few more are under construction.
+Nonetheless, limitation of skilled health workers, supplies, and management support has impeded the quality of services provided in most of these health facilities.
 Pawe hospital is one of the only two hospitals in BSG managed by the regional health bureau.
-This hospital as well as the regional health bureau have counsellor gap and hinders the institution to serve the community at scale.
+This hospital as well as the regional health bureau have counselor gap and hinders the institution to serve the community at scale.

 - To support and coaching to the hospital management to set up an efficient management system of resources.